a-flyleaf/artfight/about.md

 qna:
   - question: "define:ArtFight"
-    answer: ArtFight is a month-long art trading competition, in which participants earn points for drawing each others’ characters.
+    answer: ArtFight is a month-long art trading competition, held every July, in which participants are sorted into two teams and earn points for "attacking" (creating art of) others' characters.
 More info on [the official about page](https://artfight.net/info/about)!
   - question: Who are you?
 Why this site?
     answer: |-
       [NightAuctor](https://artfight.net/~NightAuctor) on ArtFight, <a href="/" target="_blank">a-flyleaf</a> elsewhere!
 Digital artist, here for a good time, posts art almost exclusively to [deviantArt](https://a-flyleaf.deviantart.com/) and/or my own site these days.